FinleyConway/prototype_project/README.md

 	3. Enter `cd prototype_project && code .`
     4. Within the code terminal enter: `flutter run`

-## 🔒 Security & Privacy
+## Security & Privacy

 This app is a **prototype for care providers** and does not use or store any real patient data.
+All security measures follow secure coding practices and comply with basic GDPR principles.

-Please read our [Security Policy](./.github/SECURITY.md) for developer and usage guidelines.
+-  [Security Policy](./.github/SECURITY.md) – Developer and usage guidelines.
+-  [Terms & Privacy Policy](./.github/terms_privacy.md) – User data handling, consent, and disclaimer information.